csc-training/geocomputing/python/sentinel/README.md

-> **⚠️ Warning**
-> These scripts are outdated since SciHub has been replaced by the Copernice Space Data Ecosystem in 2023.
-Check [CSC Earth Observation guide](https://docs.csc.fi/support/tutorials/gis/eo_guide/) for alternative ways of downloading Sentinel data from the CDSE.

 ### Sentinel download script

 This script is an example how to find and download large quantities of Sentinel-2 images using Python and the [sentinelsat library](https://sentinelsat.readthedocs.io).

-The script favors the Finnish **Finhub API** over the European **Scihub API** if the same image is found from both.
+The script works only for the Finnish **Finhub API**, or other national mirrors that use the same API.
+It does however not work for the Copernice Space Data Ecosystem.
+Check [CSC Earth Observation guide](https://docs.csc.fi/support/tutorials/gis/eo_guide/) for alternative ways of downloading Sentinel data from the CDSE.

 Another option for similar task is to use [STAC ](../STAC).